alexcheng1982/docker-magento/README.md

 MAGENTO_ADMIN_USERNAME    | Magento admin username | admin
 MAGENTO_ADMIN_PASSWORD    | Magento admin password | magentorocks1

-If you want to use `install-magento` script and this images is started using `docker run`, make sure these environment variables are passed in `docker run` with `-e` switch.
+If you want to use `install-magento` script and this images is started as a standalone container using `docker run`, make sure these environment variables are passed in `docker run` with `-e` switch.

 After Docker container started, use `docker ps` to find container id of image `alexcheng/magento`, then use `docker exec` to call `install-magento` script.